-\paragraph{BioClip Training Setup.} We fine-tuned BioCLIP using ReefNet’s hierarchical taxonomic structure, initializing with pretrained weights from TreeOfLife-10M.
-For each genus, we constructed a taxonomy string by concatenating all hierarchical levels from kingdom to genus based on WoRMS (e.g., \texttt{"Animalia;Cnidaria;Hexacorallia;Scleractinia;Acroporidae;Acropora"}).
-BioCLIP was trained for 100 epochs using AdamW (learning rate $1 \times 10^{-4}$, weight decay 0.2) with cosine learning rate scheduling.
-We selected the best-performing checkpoint based on validation accuracy.
-The model was trained using local and global loss objectives, as in the original BioCLIP setup.
+\textbf{VLM Fine-Tuning Setup.} CLIP, OpenCLIP, and BioCLIP2 were fine-tuned for 20 epochs using AdamW with learning rate $2 \times 10^{-5}$, cosine scheduling, and no augmentation.
+For each genus, we constructed a taxonomy string by concatenating all hierarchical levels from kingdom to genus based on WoRMS (e.g., \texttt{"Animalia;\allowbreak{}Cnidaria;\allowbreak{}Hexacorallia;\allowbreak{}Scleractinia;\allowbreak{}Acroporidae;\allowbreak{}Acropora"}), and used these strings as text queries.
+BioCLIP2 was initialized from pretrained weights on TreeOfLife-200M~\cite{treeoflife_200m}.
+Training used local and global contrastive loss objectives as in the original BioCLIP setup.

-\paragraph{Dataset Input.} All models were trained using $512 \times 512$ patches extracted around point annotations from full-resolution CoralNet imagery, referenced via a custom CSV loader.
-We selected this patch size to balance local texture and global morphological structure, both of which are essential for accurate coral genus classification.
-Preliminary experiments with smaller patches ($224 \times 224$ and $448 \times 448$) showed diminished performance, likely due to loss of spatial context or insufficient detail.
-This design choice aligns with prior work showing that effective coral classification requires capturing both textural and structural cues \cite{almazan2019coral}.
-Each training sample in our data includes genus annotation or family in the case of Fungiidae, patch coordinates, and source metadata.